The Acorn (Synergie UK Ltd) consisting of Acorn Recruitment Ltd, Acorn Global Ltd, Acorn Rail Ltd part of the French based

 - Training - Acorn has delivered human trafficking and worker exploitation training sessions to raise awareness to all staff within both the recruitment and learning sectors.
 All new starters have formal induction which outlines our compliance requirements and minimum standards to be met to ensure we meet our zero tolerance approach on exploitation and human trafficking.

 - Awareness campaigns for exploitation and human trafficking – regular toolbox talks sent to all personnel, quarterly newsletters published and monthly reminders promoting our commitment to our zero tolerance approach.
-Worker interviews have also been conducted this year with plans to increase this in 2017.
+Worker interviews also conducted.

 Our policies on Preventing Hidden Labour Exploitation, Ethical Trading Policy, Supplier Policy, Compliance Policy, and Whistleblowing Policy support our approach outlined above.